pglen/pyvserv/bluepy/README.md

 # Python Bluepoint
 ## Full encryption

-  The power of this encrption comed from the following primitives, implemented as 'C' macros.
+  The power of this encryption comes from the following primitives:
+(implemented as 'C' macros)

-        HECTOR(op)              use op with vector
+        HECTOR(op)              use op with vector highs
         PASSLOOP(op)            use op with pass as vector FWLOOP(op)              forward loop traverse
         FWLOOP2(op)             forward loop variation